Lady Mastermind: X-Treme X-Men

-Lady Mastermind is one of three daughters of Jason Wyngarde, the original Mastermind.
+Regan Wyngarde is one of three daughters of Jason Wyngarde, the original Mastermind.
 She has an intense hatred for her half-sister, Martinique (though she was the first to use their now-shared codename).
 She is hated by her sister for "stealing the spotlight", while she hates her sister for being a "skank", with the two of them constantly insulting each other.

-She was originally involved in a plot created by Sebastian Shaw to have his revenge against Sage and gain control of the Sydney underworld.
-This plot was created by using Regan's telepathic illusionary powers to assassinate Miles Warbeck, an Australian underworld crime lord known as Viceroy, and framing Gambit over his death.

-In an attempt to make Sage work for Shaw again, Lady Mastermind placed her in a series of illusions.
-However, with the assistance of Lifeguard, the daughter of Viceroy, Sage was able to break the illusion and reflect Regan's powers back against her, leaving her in a vegetative state.
+Regan is involved in a plot created by Sebastian Shaw to have his revenge against Sage and gain control of the Sydney underworld.
+In an attempt to make Sage work for Shaw again, Regan places her in a series of illusions.
+However, with the assistance of Lifeguard, Sage breaks the illusion and reflect Regan's powers back against her, leaving her in a vegetative state.

 Joining The X-Men

-Regan is one of few mutants who retain their powers after M-Day.
-Cannonball and Iceman find a comatose Regan, along with a partially disassembled Karima Shapandar.
-It is stated that Regan fell victim to scientists of the Fordyce Clinic who were trying to determine if a person can catch mutation like a disease.
+Regan is one of the few mutants who retain their powers after M-Day.
+She is rendered comatose by scientists of the Fordyce Clinic, who intended to determine if a person could catch mutation like a disease.
+Regan finally awakens from her coma after her powers are temporarily hijacked by Serafina and goes on to join Rogue's strike force/field team.
+The team goes to Cable's island utopia of Providence to find a cure for Rogue after she is infected with Strain 88.

-Regan finally awakens from her coma after her powers are temporarily hijacked by Serafina.
-She joins Rogue's strike force/field team, but Rogue tells Regan that she is only wearing the X-Men uniform because she was found with nothing more than a white sheet.
-Soon afterwards, the team is ambushed by Pandemic's forces, which capture Rogue and teleport to an unknown location.
-Eventually, Shapandar restarts the teleportation device, but Regan is teleported up high into the air and fell from an enormous height.
-Luckily, Iceman catches her before she hit the ground.
-Mystique, who was also teleported by the machine, was not as lucky as she was, and vanished.
-Regan and Iceman soon regroup with Shapandar, and the trio begin to search for Pandemic.
-They find Pandemic and defeat him, but Rogue is infected with Strain 88 in the process.
-The team goes to Cable's island utopia of Providence to find a cure for Rogue.
 While there the island is attacked by an ancient Shi'ar superweapon known as the Hecatomb, forcing Regan and the rest of the team to fight the psionic horror.
-The weapon is eventually defeated thanks to Rogue's power-absorption abilities, now supercharged due to Strain 88.
+The weapon is eventually defeated thanks to Rogue's power-absorption abilities, supercharged by Strain 88.